novalagung/learndevops/en/docker-push-image-to-hub.md

 #### 1.1.
 Docker engine

 Ensure the Docker engine is running.
-If you haven't installed it, then follow the guide on [Docker Installation](docker-installation.md).
+If you haven't installed it, then install it first.

 #### 1.2.
 Docker Hub account